 Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities.
 The Company endeavors to ensure that there is sufficient capital in order to meet short-term business requirements, after taking into account the Company's holdings of cash.
 The Company's cash is invested in business accounts which are available on demand.
-However, the Company does not have sufficient cash to meet its current obligations, and it is exposed to liquidity risk.
+The Company is exposed to liquidity risk.